renderpci/dedalo/docs/config/config.md

 	DEDALO_AV_EXTENSION `string`

-	This parameter define the standard file type of encapsulation for the audiovisual files.
+	This parameter defines the standard file type of encapsulation for the audiovisual files.

 	By default Dédalo use mp4 encapsulation definition for the audiovisual files with codec h264 or h265.
 All other formats will be compresed to this parameters.

 	```php
 	define('DEDALO_AV_EXTENSION', 'mp4');